heptarch/heptarch.github.io/drafts/cone.md

 	</div>
 	</figure>

 Painting the same year he met Kandinsky at the Bauhaus, the title of this piece is a pun meaning both "cone fugue" and "mortise and tenon joint", a basic means of joining pieces of wood.
+Visually, this corresponds to the two central "cones" and various semicircles distributed across the canvas, and the blocky, elongated

 ## XIV. <a href="#toc">Koan</a><a id="sec-14" name="sec-14"></a>